Privacy and cookies policy

 Who We are

-Quality of Life Partnership (‘We’ or ‘Us’) are a ‘data controller’ for the purposes of the Data Protection Act 1998 (the Act).
+Newcastle City Council (‘We’ or ‘Us’) are a ‘data controller’ for the purposes of the General Data Protection Regulations (GDPR) and the Data Protection Act 2018 (the Act).
 This means We are responsible for, and control the processing of, your personal information.
+The legal basis for processing your personal data is public task.
+Read more about public task on the Information Commissioner’s Office website

 What information We collect?